 Changes to the Test Proctoring Program

-The Office of Academic Support, with assistance from the Office of the Provost, made some changes to the Test Proctoring Program.
+NEW this year!
+QUEST Disability Services, with assistance from the Office of the Provost, made some changes to the Test Proctoring Program.
 In an effort to make test proctoring more efficient and sustainable, we have decided to go paperless!
 These changes will allow the program to successfully continue and provide support to students who need it.

 Students requesting reasonable accommodations with respect to disabilities must obtain and provide to the College current (within three years prior to enrollment) documentation of their disability before the start of the session in which they are enrolling and requesting an academic adjustment or services.
 This documentation must support both that a student has a disability as well as the necessity of the requested academic adjustment or services.
 The primary purpose of this documentation is to determine a student's eligibility for accommodation and, if eligible, to help the College work interactively with a student to provide appropriate services.
 The College is not required, however, to provide accommodations that would result in a fundamental alteration to the nature of the program in which the student is enrolled or seeks to be enrolled, would create an undue financial burden on the College, or which would pose a threat to safety and security.
 General documentation requirements include, but are not limited to:

 - Documentation is typically provided by a licensed or otherwise properly credentialed professional/medical specialist who has no personal relationship (i.e., family member or former school teacher or school counselor) with the individual but who is knowledgeable about the individual's disability and/or condition.